 Your Appriasal & revalidation during the COVID crisis (UK)

 Every designated body and Responsible Officer has the authority to respond to the COVID-19 pandemic in an appropriate way for their organisation and context.
-You will need to check what your RO has decided, however the guidance from NHSE is that doctors who were due to have their annual appraisal up until the end of September will NOT be expected to have an annual appraisal this year and their appraisal will be carried forward twelve months.
+You will need to check what your RO has decided, however the guidance from NHSE is that doctors who were due to have their annual appraisal from now until the end of September will NOT be expected to have an annual appraisal this year, and their appraisal will be carried forward twelve months.
 This is a pragmatic decision to free-up clinicians at this time and to avoid creating a year-end bunching problem by postponing the appraisal instead of cancelling it.
 There will be no repercussions for doctors who miss an appraisal due to these exceptional circumstances.

 Some smaller designated bodies may choose to postpone their appraisals (rather than cancelling the appraisal for a whole year).
 Postponement is appropriate if it would be possible to facilitate appraisals for all doctors later in the appraisal year without putting undue pressure on the medical workforce.
 You should be notified of the situation in your designated body by your Responsible Officer.